· David Cruz · Schools & Compliance · 12 min read

 end

 Schools can disclose records to “school officials” who have a “legitimate educational interest.”
-This is the most commonly used exception and is critical for ABA data tools.
+This is the most commonly used exception and is critical for ABA data collection apps.

 A school official can include: